Quick Answer

 Use formula logic that checks an origin condition and multiplies by the matching rate field.
 Keep rates in dedicated fields so you can update or audit them without rewriting long IF branches.
 Before you trust the output, spot-check sample rows for source currency, linked rate, and converted amount.

-Track totals in your reporting currency, then add a review flag such as Add current reporting threshold after verification.
+Track totals in your reporting currency, then keep a review flag for thresholds whose current reporting requirement still needs official or accounting verification.
 Treat that flag as a prompt to review, not legal proof of filing status.
 Confirm current rules, scope, and obligations with a qualified advisor in your jurisdiction.

 Start with core linked tables and a simple dashboard showing total budget, total spend, and remaining budget.
 That lean setup works, but it becomes limiting if you later need deeper cuts by category, project, or account.
 If you expect growth, keep your linked structure in place from day one so your history stays usable.